UTRGV-SMSS/Thesis-Template/README.txt

+Warnings:
 Loading the fontenc, amssyb, and microtype package will cause typesetting to fail.

 TODO:
-1. Add bibliography info to abstract page.
-One problem is that LaTeX doesn't do underlining well.
+- Add bibliography info to abstract page.
+The major obstacle is that LaTeX does not do underlining well.
-2. Subsection heading don't conform to UTPA standards.
+- Subsection heading does not conform to UTPA standards.
-3. Haven't considered how to add appendixes.
-4. Haven't added Biographical Sketch.